Nicolas829/P12_15122021/README.md

 # installation

+- for the API : go to https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard and follow the instructions
 - Fork the repository
-- clone it on computer
+- Clone it on your computer
-- launch "yarn dev" from the file API
-- launch "yarn start" from the file sportsee
+- Launch "yarn start" from the src sportSee file

 # navigation

+- to change dataSource, go to line 20 on the src/Pages/Pages, switch Api or mockData in this.dataSource = new ...()
-- change id after url (12 or 18)
+- if you use Api Source, change id after url (12 or 18)